 The system has been equipped with 3/4" hex override couplers located on the drive component of the system.
-Due to the size and we ponent of the system.
 Due to the size and weight of some rooms, assistance may be needed to push the room in.

 Use the following steps to mechanically operate the room